In our daily lessons, teachers and teaching assistants use formative assessment as a tool to improve student learning and achievement.

 Practitioners at HBJS use five key strategies that are sourced directly from the research findings of Professor Dylan William:

-1. Clarifying, sharing, and understanding learning intentions and criteria for success – getting the students to really understand what their classroom experience will be and how their success will be measured.
+1. Clarifying, sharing and understanding learning intentions and criteria for success – getting the students to really understand what their classroom experience will be and how their success will be measured.

-2. Engineering effective classroom discussions, activities, and learning tasks that elicit evidence of learning – developing effective classroom instructional strategies that allow for the measurement of success.
+2. Engineering effective classroom discussions, activities and learning tasks that elicit evidence of learning – developing effective classroom instructional strategies that allow for the measurement of success.

-3. Providing feedback that moves learning forward – working with students to provide them the information they need to better understand problems and solutions.
+3. Providing feedback that moves learning forward – working with students to provide them with the information they need to better understand problems and solutions.

 4. Activating learners as instructional resources for one another – getting students involved with each other in discussions and working groups can help improve student learning.

 5. Activating learners as owners of their own learning.